Home > Parks

 Can you get banned from Disney for life?

 Yes, while it’s more likely to be removed from property for a certain amount of time; it’s completely possible to get banned from all Disney Parks for life.
 Cast Members do not go around looking to give out lifetime bans.
 They ask guests to change their behavior, and that usually works.
-However for those guests that choose not to change their behavior by putting themselves and others in danger can be removed promptly and issued this lifetime ban from Disney.
+However, for those guests that choose not to change their inappropriate behavior by putting themselves and others in danger can be removed promptly and issued this lifetime ban from Disney.

 Is Walt Disney World Safe to Visit?

 With all of this talk of a Disney jail, you might be wondering if the parks are safe to visit.
 If you are visiting Disney for the first time this year, keep in mind that it’s generally a very safe place to visit.
 You’ll find there are very few incidents here, and any that do take place rarely disrupt your day at the park.
-Most of the issues are quickly taken backstage so as not to get in the way of families trying to enjoy a day out together.
-Keep in mind that your bags will always be scanned as you enter the parks, so Disney does a great job of making sure every single person feels safe and secure during their visit.

 Disney is one of the safest places on earth to visit, but that doesn’t mean it isn’t without the usual troubles we are experiencing in the world today.
-Make sure you are on your best behavior at all times during your next visit, as the last thing you want is to end up in the Disney jail for the rest of your day.
-You’ll find that there are security guards dotted everywhere around the parks, so no one gets away with anything here for too long.
-It’s all part of the Disney magic to make sure everyone has a safe and enjoyable experience each and every time they visit the parks.
+Make sure you are on your best behavior at all times during your next visit, as the last thing you want is to end up in the Disney jail for being a disruptive guest.